threadsmind/pcm-sfx/README.md

 ## Using PCM-SFX

-This app allows you to create sfx using a formula and a Attack-Decay-Sustain-Release ([adsr](https://www.wikiaudio.org/adsr-envelope/)) envelope.
+This app allows you to create sfx using a formula and an Attack-Decay-Sustain-Release ([adsr](https://www.wikiaudio.org/adsr-envelope/)) envelope.

 ### The ADSR Envelope

 Each section of the adsr envelope has a time input that defines how long in seconds it should take to reach its target value.
-This value can be any int or float that is greater than or equal to zero.
+This time value can be any int or float that is greater than or equal to zero.

-The sustain section of the envelope has a value input as well.
-This input defines the target volume as a percentage of the total volume of the attack target value.
+The sustain section of the envelope has a volume value input as well.
+This input defines the target volume as a percentage of the total volume of the attack target value (full volume).

 ### The Formula